viamrobotics/docs/docs/tutorials/projects/guardian.md

 Print or order the following printed 3D parts:

 - [this head](TODO) which fits the camera
-- the decorations for the head from [Guardian Robot model, Details Separate](https://www.thingiverse.com/thing:2387723)
+- the decorations for the head from [this Guardian Robot model](https://www.thingiverse.com/thing:2387723)
 - the body, base cover, claws, and leg segments from the [Guardian Robot, Hackable](https://www.thingiverse.com/thing:2391826)

   <div style="max-width: 600px">
   <img src="../../img/guardian/printed_parts.jpg" alt="3d printed parts">
   </div>

-To make the guardian's lights shine through just like the real one, you need to use filament that allows the light to shine through and then paint the parts that shouldn't allow light to shine through.
+To make the guardian's lights shine through its body, use filament that allows the light to shine through and paint the parts that shouldn't allow light to shine through.

 Optionally, if you want to decorate your guardian, I recommend the following materials: